Novaleaf/xlib/README.md

         - find something that can support numerical methods on anything with a ```{ valueOf():number; }``` interface.
 - **webservices** (maybe?)
     - add Free(mium) webservices that make sense (perhaps a geolocation api, currency converter, translation, password strength estimation, etc)
+- **deno support**
+    - support the deno runtime: https://github.com/denoland/deno
+- **docs**
+    - find a documentation solution, such as docusarus or perhaps the msft api

 > **If you have an idea**, Please add an issue on the Repo so we can discuss!  (pull reqeusts are welcome, but lets make sure the feature is a good fit first)